RISE-Dependable-Transport-Systems/ComFASE/Documentation/pictures/readme2.md

 ```
 git clone ...
 ```
-4. Import all the projects into the OMNeT++ IDE and follow instructions provided in [Plexe](https://plexe.car2x.org/tutorial/) to run a demo example and make sure everything is in place before integrating ComFASE.
+4. Import all the projects into the OMNeT++ IDE and follow the instructions provided in [Plexe](https://plexe.car2x.org/tutorial/) to run a demo example and make sure everything is in place before integrating ComFASE.
 5. Reference ComFASE in Veins and Plexe as below:

 <p align="center">